You have 0 free articles left this month.

 “Paying super on Commonwealth Paid Parental Leave is a win for parents, a win for gender equality and a win for the economy.”

-The Australian Services Union has also welcomed the passage of the bill, stating that it boost the retirement incomes of hundreds of thousands of Australians for generations to come.
+The Australian Services Union has also welcomed the passage of the bill, stating that it would boost the retirement incomes of hundreds of thousands of Australians for generations to come.

-“Delivering superannuation on paid parental leave not only begins to reverse the economic disadvantage experienced by women right now, it will deliver economic fairness for countless future generations of Australian women to come," the union said.
+“Delivering superannuation on paid parental leave not only begins to reverse the economic disadvantage experienced by women right now, but it will also deliver economic fairness for countless future generations of Australian women to come," the union said.

 Super fund Hesta said the legislation was a significant step forward with women often retiring with significantly less superannuation than men and taking on most of the paid primary carers' leave.